vfarcic/devops26/manuscript/17-progressive-delivery.md

 ## Visualizing Rollouts Of Canary Deployments

-TODO: Continue review

-Jenkins X Flagger addon includes a Grafana dashboard that we can use to see metrics related to canary deployments visually.
+Jenkins X Flagger addon includes Grafana with a dashboard that we can use to see metrics related to canary deployments visually.
 However, there is a tiny problem.
-Grafana Ingress was not created so, for now, its UI is not accessible.
+Grafana Ingress was not created so, for now, Grafana's UI is not accessible.
 We'll fix that easily by creating an Ingress pointing to the Grafana service.
 For that, first we need to find out the IP of the Ingress controller.

 Please note that the commands that follow will differ depending on whether you are using EKS or some other Kubernetes provider.